Arterial Thrombosis

 Disorders Related to Arterial Thrombosis

 Arterial thrombosis isn’t just a singular event; it can lead to a cascade of disorders depending on the affected artery and the extent of the blockage.
-Here’s a quick tour of some of the most common culprits:
+Here’s a quick look of some of the most common culprits:

 1. Coronary Artery Disease (CAD): CAD narrows the heart’s own supply arteries, often via atherosclerosis.
 When a clot forms here, it can trigger a myocardial infarction (heart attack), robbing the heart of vital oxygen, leading to tissue damage and potentially fatal consequences.